Skip to main content

 Wait, 10 passes? (#4373, #4378)

-I couldn't reproduce the numbers in github.com/privatenumber/minification-bench..
+I couldn't reproduce the numbers in https://github.com/privatenumber/minification-benchmarks

 Finally, I configured an integration benchmark in the swc crate, and I could reproduce the number.
 But the benchmark in swc_ecma_minifer shows quite different result.
 I couldn't reproduce the number in swc/minify from swc_ecma_minifier/full.